sophiekoonin/localghost/content/posts/2021-06-05-semantic-html/the-right-tag-for-the-job-why-you-need-semantic-html.md

 * the subheadings in the article are now `<h2>` (the first level of nesting under the main heading)
 * the byline and caption are styled italic through CSS, rather than `<em>` tags
 * I've used a `<figure>` for the image, with a `<figcaption>` for the caption to indicate it's a caption for that image

+## Semantics from the start = accessibility from the start
+Using semantic HTML as building blocks for a website will give you a lovely accessible foundation upon which to add your fancy CSS and whizzy JavaScript.
+You can use semantic elements in JS frameworks, too - I write React every day at work, and always use semantic elements.
+Your users (and/or your customers) will thank you for it.

 ## Find out more about semantic HTML
 * [MDN: HTML Elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) - with explanations of each element's purpose